calcipotriol - betamethasone

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 The ointment or gel is applied once daily to affected areas and gently rubbed in.
 Do not apply the medication to areas that do not have psoriasis.

 The maximum adult weekly dose of ointment and gel combined is 100 g.
-The recommended treatment period is 4 weeks.
+The recommended treatment period is 4 weeks for the ointment, and up to 8 weeks for the gel if used on the body.
 Most people will notice a benefit during this time.
 Some people may require treatment for longer than 4 weeks.
 The medication can be stopped once a satisfactory improvement is achieved.

-Calcipotriol - betamethasone gel (for the scalp) should not be applied from 12 hours before to 12 hours after chemical hair treatments such as dyes or perms.
+Calcipotriol - betamethasone gel should not be applied from 12 hours before to 12 hours after chemical hair treatments such as dyes or perms.

 After applying the medication to the affected areas, do not wash it off.
 The medication needs to stay in contact with the affected areas in order to work.